pablote3/basketball-java/accumulator/accumulator-scoreGame/README.md

 ## Installing

-Clone [pablote3/basketball](id:https://github.com/pablote3/basketball) project into favorite IDE.
+Clone [basketball repository](id:https://github.com/pablote3/basketball) into favorite IDE.

 Unit tests can be run by simply cloning the project.
 System testing requires a MySQL database.